 In conjunction with the CFO and Accounting Officer checks/reviews the supporting invoice documentation and produces the BACS file from SAGE.
 CFO will sign the report to authorise payments.
-As a matter of course, payment over the value of £1,000 to a single supplier will be highlighted to Headteachers, for information purposes, so that they remain in touch with major payments from their school budget.
 The payments file can then be transferred to the bank via Lloyds Commercial Banking online, using passwords and/or PINS, which will remain confidential to each authoriser.